colchapm/euler/README.md

 # Project Euler

-#### This is an exercise to practice with Jest in order to complete a problem on the website Project Euler
+#### This is an exercise to practice with Jest in order to complete a problem on the website Project Euler.
+The link to the problem can be found [here](https://projecteuler.net/problem=1).

 #### By Collin Chapman, Jesse Callahan, Sofia Acosta